PrudenceGikundi/wireframing/README.md

 **Key Features**

-Real-Time Collaboration
+*Real-Time Collaboration*

 Multiple team members can work on the same file simultaneously, making it easy to share ideas and feedback in real-time.

-Auto Layout
+*Auto Layout*

 Automatically adjusts the layout of design elements, saving time and ensuring consistency across designs.

-Prototyping
+*Prototyping*

 What's more, create interactive prototypes directly in Figma and test your design ideas in no time.

-Design Systems
+*Design Systems*

 Establish and maintain design systems with reusable components, styles, and assets, thus ensuring the consistency of projects.

-Integration with Other Tools
+*Integration with Other Tools*

 Integrates well with Slack, Jira, and Microsoft Teams, hence improving your workflow and productivity.

-Version Control
+*Version Control*

 Keep a record of changes in designs with version history to easily roll back to previous versions should a need arise.

 **Why Figma is Useful for Wireframing**

-Collaboration: Figma’s real-time collaboration features make it easy for teams to work together, share feedback, and iterate on designs quickly.
+*Collaboration*: Figma’s real-time collaboration features make it easy for teams to work together, share feedback, and iterate on designs quickly.

-Efficiency: Features like Auto Layout and reusable components streamline the design process, saving time and ensuring consistency.
+*Efficiency*: Features like Auto Layout and reusable components streamline the design process, saving time and ensuring consistency.

-Prototyping: The ability to create interactive prototypes within the same tool allows for seamless transition from wireframes to high-fidelity designs.
+*Prototyping*: The ability to create interactive prototypes within the same tool allows for seamless transition from wireframes to high-fidelity designs.

-Accessibility: Because Figma is cloud-based, it can be accessed from anywhere, which is a big plus for remote teams and distributed workforces.
+*Accessibility*: Because Figma is cloud-based, it can be accessed from anywhere, which is a big plus for remote teams and distributed workforces.

 ---